The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 Power plugs in Cape Verde are European 220v.

-07 Travel responsibly by promoting circular economy
+07 Travel responsibly by promoting local economy

 There is no problem in getting into the daily life of the local people as long as we do it with respect and asking permission.
 With this approach we will be able to make an incredible immersion in the local culture, as the people are very open and welcoming.